kunalbhagawati/take_home_assignment_skeleton/docker-basics-and-commands.md

+If you are already familiar with docker and compose, please feel free to skip to `Docker Commands` section below.

 # A small primer on Docker use here
 If you have not worked with docker before, think of it as a way for you to run your code isolated inside a lightweight Virtual Machine (although in reality it is quite different from that).
 Your OS is the `host machine` here.